fredcy/watcher/README.md

 watcher: command line utility reporting file system notifications
 =======

-This package, built on the fsnotify package, provides a command line application that watches multiple directories and/or files for changes and reports those changes by printing the file names on standard output.
+This package, built on the https://github.com/howeyc/fsnotify package, provides a command line application that watches multiple directories and/or files for changes and reports those changes by printing the file names on standard output.